ezsystems/commerce-documentation/docs/guide/cache/basketpreview_cache_and_user_specific_data.md

 ![](../img/basketpreview_1.png)

-The response is cached via the http cache.
-It is purged whenever an basket is updated or a customer logs in.
+The response is cached via HTTP cache.
+It is purged whenever a basket is updated or a customer logs in.
-After page load a JS will fetch the current data from the server and updates
+After page load JavaScript fetches the current data from the server and update:

-- the part showing who is logged in
+- the logged-in user
 - the basket preview

 ![](../img/basketpreview_2.png)

 ### JS Event

-An event will be trigged after the data has been received via REST:
+An event is trigged after the data has been received via REST:

 ```
 new CustomEvent("ses:dynamic-data", { "detail": response.data });
 ```

-You can subscribe to the event inside a vue app using this.$on:
+You can subscribe to the event inside a vue app using `this.$on`:

 ```
 document.addEventListener("ses:dynamic-data", function(e) {